Types of Business Goals - Explained

 There are generally 3 types of organizational goals that generally align with the organizational level at which they are created:

-- Operational Goals - Operational goals are specific, measured goals that are further broken down into specific objectives to be accomplished.
-These goals and objectives are the domain of the functional employees who go about delivering the companys value proposition customers or clients.
+Operational goals are specific, measured goals that are further broken down into specific objectives to be accomplished.
+These goals and objectives are the domain of the functional employees who go about delivering the company's value proposition customers or clients.

 Back to: Business Management